 I was blogrolling (finally) and catching up on the list when I was reminded by Jimbo of something I’d been meaning to rant about.

 Jimbo was ranting on the do’s/don’ts of when to use grindr in social situations.
 This sort of got me on the general mistakes most folks make when joining/using social sites in general.
-Whether it be the hatchet-job of HTML and over-embedding on mySpace,1 the constant barrage of friend/game requests on Facebook, and/or the minutia of irrelevant updates on Twitter, it can quickly become unmanageable if you don’t start out with some ground rules.
+Whether it be the hatchet-job of HTML and over-embedding on mySpace, which has become the trailer park of the web the constant barrage of friend/game requests on Facebook, and/or the minutia of irrelevant updates on Twitter, it can quickly become unmanageable if you don’t start out with some ground rules.

 Being someone who has been online since before the existence of AOL, let me take a moment to edify you on my hard-earned skills. lol With a few simple guidelines you can keep your online social interactions under control, enjoyable, and even useful.

-When joining social sites like FB, MS, Twitter, etc, you should first decide on your purpose.2 Are you joining to reconnect with friends/family, make new friends, be a social butterfly, and/or just ‘connect’ in general.
+When joining social sites like FB, MS, Twitter, etc, you should first decide on your purpose.
+Yes, this even applies to the more adult-oriented sites as well.
+Are you joining to reconnect with friends/family, make new friends, be a social butterfly, and/or just ‘connect’ in general.

 - Take the time to fill out your profile.
 You don’t have to necessarily reveal personal/private information but if your goal is to meet people then it makes sense to provide goals, interests, hobbies, etc. If you are gonna create multiple profiles, instead of constantly retyping everything, just create a master word or text file that you can copy and paste from.
 You also don’t have to list every minutia of your interests.
 Stick to things you are really passionate or interested in.
 You can always add more later.